2007 inter-Korean summit

-The 2007 Inter-Korean summit meeting was held between October 2 and October 4, 2007, in Pyongyang, between President Roh Moo-hyun of the Republic of Korea and Kim Jong-il of the Democratic People's Republic of Korea (DPRK).
+The 2007 Inter-Korean summit meeting was held between October 2 and October 4, 2007, in Pyongyang, between President Roh Moo-hyun of the Republic of Korea and Kim Jong Il of the Democratic People's Republic of Korea (DPRK).
 It is the second Inter-Korean summit following the 2000 inter-Korean summit.
 It is also called the 10.4 Inter-Korean summit.
 As a result of the talks, both sides announced a declaration for the development of inter-Korean relations and peace and prosperity.

 Overview

-The second Summit was held October 2–4, 2007, also in Pyongyang, between Kim Jong-il and Roh Moo-hyun, at the time President of the Republic of Korea.
+The second Summit was held October 2 to 4, 2007, also in Pyongyang, between Kim Jong Il and Roh Moo-hyun, at the time President of the Republic of Korea.
 This summit occurred in light of the recent partially successful detonation of a nuclear device by North Korea, the development of which violated a range of guarantees, given in exchange for aid, that North Korea would cease nuclear weapon development.
 This summit probably occurred due to concerted political and economic pressure from a number of major states (such as the United States, South Korea, and Japan) and in particular from China, which is the nearest state North Korea has as an ally, and which provides North Korea with the oil and food supplies that keep the country from totally collapsing.

 Details

-On August 8, 2007, the Republic of Korea (South Korea) and the Democratic People's Republic of Korea (North Korea) announced that the second Inter-Korean summit would be held from August 28 to August 30, 2007.
+On August 8, 2007, South Korea and North Korea announced that the second Inter-Korean summit would be held from August 28 to August 30, 2007.

 However, on August 18, 2007, North Korea postponed the talks due to flooding.
 South Korea proposed to hold Summit talks between October 2 and October 4, 2007.

-On October 2, 2007, at 9:05, South Korean president Roh Moo-hyun walked across the Korean Demilitarized Zone in travelling to Pyongyang for talks with Kim Jong-il.
+On October 2, 2007, at 9:05, South Korean president Roh Moo-hyun walked across the Korean Demilitarized Zone in travelling to Pyongyang for talks with Kim Jong Il.
 Unlike in the first summit, President Roh reached the summit location via the land routes – Kaesung and Pyongyang Expressway.
 During the visit, there was a series of meetings and discussions between the leaders.

 The June 15th North–South Joint Declaration that the two leaders signed during the first South–North summit stated that they would hold the second summit at an appropriate time.
 It was originally thought in 2000 that the second summit would be held in South Korea, but that did not prove to be the case in 2007.

 At the meetings and talks, the two sides reaffirmed the spirit of the June 15th North–South Joint Declaration and had discussions on various issues related to realizing the advancement of South–North relations, peace on the Korean Peninsula, common prosperity of the Korean people and unification of Korea.
 On October 4, 2007, Roh and Kim signed the peace declaration.
 The document called for international talks to replace the armistice which ended the Korean War with a permanent peace treaty.